BY Andre Gaudreault

 - and finally, there exist physical quantities in the universe (physical constants) that play essential roles in this fine-tuning and which are generally believed to be both universal in nature and constant in time.
 (Wikipedia).

-So, it is possible that to observe (since, at the Quantum level, if it is not observed, it doesn’t exist—and probably at our level too), to observe, thus, the destruction of only one particle of matter, at an instant when it is still implicated with the whole universe, when the process of “untenglement” occurs, could have the consequence of changing the total amount of energy in the universe.
+So, is it not possible that to observe (since, at the Quantum level, if it is not observed, it doesn’t exist—and probably at our level too), to observe, thus, the destruction of only one particle of matter, at an instant when it is still implicated with the whole universe, when the process of “entanglement” occurs, could have the consequence of changing the total amount of energy in the universe?
 Why?
 Because this particle, which would be annihilated at an instant close to its being implicated with the whole universe, would not have the chance of transforming itself into anything else, as the first principle of thermodynamics states it should, since it would already be entangled with everything else.
 Therefore, affecting the total amount of energy in the universe, the values of the physical constants depending on it, and thus, the conditions of the actual universe allowing for our existence.

 So, the danger lurking behind the creation of a new big bang is not “only” to “destroy the universe,” as I first believed, but, which would be even worst, to send it into relative chaos, in which we would all be eternally ‘conscious’ (Vs, Hegel’s “absolute consciousness”) of having lost for ever the capacity to exist as complex entities!!!!!!!
 Thus being dawned to be bored for eternity, in a human-created hell!
 (I thought of that, while being bored while riding my stationary bike, and thinking: What if the material universe were destroyed, but consciousness remain and I am stuck in this feeling of borness for eternity???)

 Experts will probably retort that this is “laughable,” since the force of each collision in the collider is “equivalent to the energy of a flying mosquitoes: “Speculations about [such cataclysmic events] …refer to …. collisions of pairs of protons, each of which has an energy comparable to that of a mosquito in flight.”
 Okay!
 But this assertion is even more frightening, when one thinks about it.
-Indeed, if we increase nuclei to the size of moskitoes, moskitoes would be the size of solar systems [Sic].
+Indeed, if we increase nuclei to the size of mosquitoes, mosquitoes would be the size of solar systems [Sic].
 Can you imagine the mightiness of two of these, and the effect they would have here on earth, if their total energies were concentrated in a car tunnel under the Alps?

 It is by reason of this relatively immense force applied on protons that the first instant of the universe will allegedly be “recreated” in the LHC.
 Again, if my identification of these first instants of the universe to the “eternal” (No beginning nor end) implicate order has a “non-zero possibility” to be valid, could it not be dangerous to recreate their conditions with an act of destruction?
 Could it not have the antithetical effect of creating eternal chaos out of the evolutionary order that has engendered us, as I fear it would?
 The committee that concluded that this was not a real threat [sic] grounded their conclusions on the facts that these kinds of collisions happen all the time with much greater energy in the atmosphere and elsewhere in the universe.
 However, these natural collisions are never closely “observed,” as they would be in the underground detectors the size of “cathedrals,” and thus don’t “exist,” as those at CERN would.